smartcontractkit/documentation/docs/Introduction/tutorials/intermediates-tutorial.md

 ## 7. How do I test `rollDice`?

 After you open the deployed contract tab in the bottom left, the function buttons are available.
 Find `rollDice` and click the caret to expand the parameter fields.
-Enter an Ethereum address, and click 'rollDice'.
+Enter an Ethereum address to specify a "dice roller", and click 'rollDice'.

 You will have to wait a few minutes for your transaction to confirm and the response to be sent back.
 You can get your house by clicking the `house` function button with the address passed in `rollDice`.
 After the response is sent back, you'll be assigned a _Game of Thrones_ house!